nick9lee/FindAPlayerAPI/README.md

 so if user had a UID of 1234, then use https://vast-meadow-12159.herokuapp.com/users/1234 to get that particular user

 to run locally, clone repo, navigate to folder FindAPlayer-API in terminal. ensure you have node installed, type node app.js. then you can access the api at
-"localhost:3000". so to see users you would type localhost:3000/users
+"localhost:3000". so to see users you would type localhost:3000/users into a web browser

 for posts, access post by PID, UID, SID. notice the flages at the end EX: https://vast-meadow-12159.herokuapp.com/posts/PID